-Melissa Hung, program manager, is a writer, editor, and educator.
+Melissa Hung, program manager, is a writer, editor, curator, and educator.
 Prior to joining WritersCorps, she worked as a journalist, writing stories about people, social issues, and criminal justice.
 In 2002, she co-founded Hyphen, an award-winning magazine about Asian American culture, and led the publication for more than five years as its editor in chief.
 She also founded a film festival in her hometown of Houston, which she continues to curate.
 Melissa is a graduate of Northwestern University’s creative writing and journalism programs, and is a speaker and panelist on the topics of independent media and literary arts education.

 Gisela Insuaste, program associate, is an artist, educator, and cultural worker.
 As a Brooklyn transplant, she loves exploring the San Francisco Bay Area on bike, and making sculptures and drawings inspired by urban and natural spaces.
 Recently, she managed art, nature, and wellness programs at Wave Hill, a public garden and cultural center in the Bronx.
 She has many years experience working in cultural organizations in Chicago, Washington DC, and New York, including the Smithsonian Institute, Columbia College Chicago, the History Museum of Chicago, and El Museo del Barrio in NY.
 She holds a BA in anthropology and studio art from Dartmouth College and an MFA in painting and drawing from the School of the Art Institute of Chicago.